Pavel-Durov/momentum.challange/README.md

 - Some HTML pages fail to load, others are empty files.

-- In terms of scraping classification, the only thing I could think about is to check included scripts and global variables.
-I am sure there's more that can be done to improve the chat technology identification.
+- In terms of scraping classification, the only thing I could think about in the given timeframe was to check included scripts and global variables.
+I am sure there's more that can be done to improve chat technology identification.

 - Scraping classification has low accuracy - it can only identify a few Drift and a few Salesforce chats.

+- I am not sure what kind of tooling was used for snapshotting HTML files but I think it can be definitely improved.

 ## Install dependencies